Hindu Predictive Astrology Chapter 31: Mundane Astrology - A Modern Guide

 Factor 6: Comets

 The appearance of comets and the directions in which they appear should also be considered.
 The country represented by the signs in which comets appear suffers, and the health of the people will be affected.
+The Brihat Samhita devotes several chapters to the interpretation of cometary appearances, their colors, directions, and durations — each carrying specific mundane significance.

 Factor 7: Rulers' Nativities

 The nativities of individuals themselves who rule either as kings or as Presidents will have great significance and they should be well studied.
 The nation's fate is intimately connected with the personal horoscope of its leader.
+A ruler entering a difficult dasha period will bring corresponding challenges to the entire nation; conversely, a leader in a strong Jupiter or Venus dasha may usher in prosperity and diplomatic success.

 Factor 8: Earthquakes

 Earthquakes must also be considered in mundane analysis, as they correlate with specific planetary configurations and affect national welfare significantly.
+The Brihat Samhita describes how certain conjunctions of Mars and Saturn, particularly when occurring in earthy signs (Taurus, Virgo, Capricorn), increase the likelihood of seismic activity in the regions governed by those signs.

 5. The Power of Eclipses — Verified Historical Predictions